FarronF/limerick-council-meetings/meetings/2021/05/17-Virtual Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 19th April 2021.md

 centres that have the biggest tourism impact and subsequently the street or area within

-these city and town centres that will facilitate the optimum number of year-round--- 9
+these city and town centres that will facilitate the optimum number of year-round
+---
+9

 outdoor dining spaces.